shenyan1206/dukpt/README.md

 supported key type: STD, MAC, PIN, DATA.

-STD has no variants applied
+STD has no variants applied.

 MAC, PIN has variants.

 DATA has variants, and also has addtional encryption.